 Skeptics accuse those who believe in global warming of having changed the phrase “global warming” to “climate change” in order to deceive the public.
 They claim that the change was made in order to explain any natural phenomenon other than mere warmth.
 They state that this change was relatively recent, although they rarely say when it was made.
 By saying that it is recent, one could assume that they mean in the last decade at the most.

-However, the phrase “climate change” and “climatic change” have been in the scientific literature for over a hundred years.
+However, the phrase “climate change” and “climatic change” have been in the scientific literature for almost sixty five years.
 With respects to human-caused climate change, the earliest known scientific papers using the phrase were published in 1956 (In the titles of those papers).

 Below is a condensed list of scientific papers, from before the year 2000, with the phrase climate or climatic change in their titles: